 Besao hosts numerous majestic waterfalls.
 These are mostly found on remote locations.

 One of which is Tagpeo Falls.
 This is also claimed by Tubo in Abra.
-Tagpeo falls measures around 75 meters high and cascades on the face of a massive rock cliff.
+Tagpeo falls measures around 150 meters high and cascades on the face of a massive rock cliff.
+It is one of the remotest tourist spots in Besao.
 To get here, one needs to hike for hours from the nearest community, passing along dense forests and crossing creeks and brooks.
 The exhaustion from the long journey will eventually dissipate as one marvels on the sheer beauty of Tagpeo Falls.

 Upstream Tagpeo Falls, several equally-stunning cascades can also be found.
 Such is Daoyasan Falls.
 This is probably one of the widest falls in Mountain Province and even in the entire Cordillera region.
 Its vertical height is around 10 meters.
 Horizontally, it measures more than 80 meters on its widest point.
 The best way to enjoy the falls is to lay down on it while the cascading waters give a rejuvenating massage.